-A divorce coach is a mental health professional – often a psychologist, MA or an LCSW – who assists the clients to effectively move through the divorce.
+A divorce coach is a mental health professional – often a psychologist or an LCSW – who assists the client to effectively move through the divorce.

 The “divorce coach” is unique to collaborative law.

 There is an emotional component of divorce that must be addressed, in addition to the legal component.
 In fact, the emotional divorce is often more complex than the legal divorce.
 In traditional litigation, emotions are legally irrelevant i.e., ignored.
 In a proper collaborative divorce, emotions are fully considered.

 The divorce coach does not perform therapy.
 Rather, the relationship is a short-term intervention aimed at helping a client confront the emotional hurdles involved in divorce.
 Divorce coaching can involve working on a number of skills needed to navigate the process.
 A few of these skills include:

 - effective communicating;

 - identifying interests; and

 - recognizing how your behavior impacts others.